deercreeklabs/lancaster/README.md

              the enum.

 #### Return Value
-The new Lancaster enum schema.
+The new Lancaster enum schema

 #### Example
 ```clojure